tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.rst

 Extended source
 ------------------------
 Planetary radiation is generally not isotropic and the spacecraft is relatively close to the surface.
-Therefore, the central body is modeled as extended source, which is discretized into panels.
+Therefore, the central body is modeled as an extended source, which is discretized into panels.
+This model was described by Knocke et al. [Knocke1988]_.
 Each panel emits radiation as defined by a radiosity model.
 Usually, these include albedo radiation (reflected solar radiation) and thermal radiation (due to surface heating).

-This model was described by Knocke et al. [Knocke1988]_.
+The fidelity increases with the number of panels, which are arranged into rings.
+Convergence tests are recommended to find a sufficient number of rings.
+Commonly used numbers of rings: LAGEOS: 2 rings for Earth; LRO: 5-6 rings for the Moon.

 Albedo and thermal radiosity models require an original source, the radiation of which is reflected or re-radiated.
 Therefore, the Sun body needs to be added if Earth or Moon radiation is used.
+Intrinsic sources (e.g., due to tidal heating or from flux observations) do not require an original source.
+However, the corresponding class (``CustomInherentSourcePanelRadiosityModel``) is not exposed yet.

 .. tabs::